Convert a Mountain Bike to a Cruiser

 Saddles and Seat Posts

 Mountain bike seats are narrow and hard.
 Switch to a wide, cushioned cruiser saddle.
-A taller seat post or adjustable post helps you sit upright.
+A taller seatpost or an adjustable post helps you sit upright.
 This upgrade makes longer rides gentle on your back and hips.

 Tires and Tubes